IRRV Training Products

 Our trainers are extremely experienced practitioners with expert subject knowledge and use a variety of different teaching styles to suit each group.

 As well as holding courses nationwide we also deliver a bespoke in house training service.
-The training is tailored specifically to the client's requirements and is held at your offices for convenience.
+The training is tailored specifically to the client's requirements.
+Courses are currently being delivered virtually due to the COVID-19 restrictions.
 We offer:

 - Introduction to Council Tax, Business Rates, Welfare Benefits and Administration courses.